Careers360 Logo

 Virology: Introduction, Diagram, Stages, Types, Life Cycle, FAQs

-Virology is the subfield of microbiology that deals with the study of viruses in structure, classification, genetics, and mechanisms of infection and replication in host organisms.
-The study of viruses is of paramount importance because they are the potential causes of a large number of diseases in human, animal, and plant organisms while playing such important roles in ecology and evolution.
+Virology is the field of microbiology that deals with the study of viruses in structure, classification, genetics, and mechanisms of infection and replication in host organisms.
+The study of viruses is of great importance because they are the potential causes of a large number of diseases in human, animal, and plant organisms while playing such important roles in ecology and evolution.
+They are also helpful in the field of biotechnology.

 Viruses are made of a few structures which play a crucial role in infecting host cells and self-replication.
 The simple structure includes the capsid, the genetic material, and sometimes the outer envelope.